OnToology/OnToology/README.md

 Here we describe some of the main ones
 * `rabbit_processes` : The number of rabbit processes to automatically run (0 means do not run it automatically).

+## Why you need your key
+You have to use your own ssh key.
+The reason is that using git with ssh require that and for security reason, we do not provide one.
+Hence, look at `Dockerfile` for the location and the names of the ssh keys (private and public).
+This is already added in `.gitignore`, so your key will not be shared to github in case you contribute to the project.

 ## How to contribute
 There are two workflows: